 AKO Foundation support since 2019

 CAMFED tackles poverty and inequality through education, primarily in sub-Saharan Africa.
-It supports marginalised girls to attend school, to succeed academically, and then, as young women, to realise their potential to be leaders of change.
-In its 25 years of existence, CAMFED has helped more than 3 million children to attend school, and has recruited nearly 140,000 educated young women into the CAMFED Association (CAMA), where they are able to leverage investment in girls’ education by supporting even more girls to stay in school, and to thrive as young adults.
+It supports marginalised girls and young women to attend school, to succeed academically, and then, as young women, to realise their potential to be leaders of change.
+In its 30-year history, CAMFED has helped more than 6.5 million children in Malawi, Ghana, Zambia, Zimbabwe and Tanzania.
+Furthermore, its alumni association (CAMA) is the largest and fastest growing network of educated young women in Africa – currently with more than 254,000 members.
+Each member of the network is, on average and voluntarily, financially supporting another three girls to go to school, thereby changing the future for whole communities.

 AKO Foundation support since 2019